jameshfisher/jameshfisher.com/_posts/2017-04-08-contexts-licensing-study.md

 title: How to implement a 'free trial' for macOS apps
 justification: I want to charge for Vidrio.
 tags: []
+summary: >-
+  Implementing a 'free trial' for macOS apps involves a license-generation system on a server and a license-verification system in the app, plus storing the license data in the app's preferences file.
 ---

 A simple way to charge for macOS apps is to add an up-front cost in the Mac App Store.
 But I don't want this for Vidrio.
 I think "free trial" or "freemium" models will be much more successful.
 The Mac App Store payment system also only works for a single platform, whereas I want Vidrio to be available on multiple platforms (e.g. Windows).
 Yet another reason is that I want to be able to experiment with policies such as subscription, and discounts for sharing.